 Awards will be granted at a maximum of $25,000.
 Funds will not be granted for indirect costs.
 The award is open to all levels of investigators.
 Grant recipients will present their research at The Aneurysm and AVM Foundation's annual meeting or Awareness Walk event.

-The application period for the 2017 grant is now OPEN!
-All applications are due by April 3, 2017.
+The application period for the 2017 grant season is now CLOSED!
+All applications were due by April 3, 2017.
+If you need an extension, please email the address below no later than 04/05/17.
 Applicants will be notified of the final decision by May 7, 2017.

 See application here.
 Questions?
 Email us at firstname.lastname@example.org